 Now, back to the Rules of Remembering.

-It's not OK to remember the Bush Administration because David Brooks spent eight years tongue-bathing Bush as a military and economic genius, Iraq would be a cake walk, promising that deficits were a thing of the past, and so forth.
+It's not OK to remember the Bush Administration because David Brooks spent eight years tongue-bathing Bush as a military and economic genius, declaring that Iraq would be a cake walk, promising that deficits were a thing of the past, and so forth.
 And mocking and slandering anyone who warned otherwise.
 And when asked about that very thing point-blank, Brooks flat-out lied about it, so no fair remembering Dubya.

 It's OK to remember the Tea Party, but only as long as you remember it as something which "repulsed".